-At Billet, all of our processes are quality driven through our ISO 9001 certified quality management systems, ensuring that we not only deliver defect free parts, but also our customer’s required contract data.
-Whether this includes certificates for materials or processes, AS9102 formatted first article inspection reports, or specialized inspections & testing reports, Billet Industries continues to meet the exacting standards our customers’ demand for building the equipment our military depends.
+At Billet, all of our processes are quality driven through our AS9100 certified quality management systems, ensuring that we not only deliver defect free parts, but also our customer’s required contract data.
+Whether this includes certificates for materials or processes, AS9102 formatted first article inspection reports, or specialized inspections & testing reports, we work with military buyers and engineers to meet your exacting standards and demands for building the equipment our military depends.